erniedotson/vagrants/README.md

 This vagrant is deprecated.
 It will be removed from this repo soon.
 Ubuntu 14.04 LTS is in *Extended Security Maintenance (ESM)*.
 It is no longer receiving any updates for new hardware or software.
 The ESM support ends in yearly 2022.
 See [Ubuntu Release Cycle](https://ubuntu.com/about/release-cycle) for more details.

+1. Create the VM: `vagrant up ubuntu14`
+2. Begin using the VM: `vagrant ssh ubuntu14`

 ### CentOS 8

 | Name | Value |